donrudo/myvimrc/README.md

-This is the my personal local vim plugin setup I use.
+This is the my personal local vim plugin setup.

 - Disabled the Vim backup file.
 - Autoindent with 2 spaces per tab.